Anfield 89 – How Arsenal won the league in the most dramatic of circumstances

 Arsenal managed to get another chance when Paul Merson found Michael Thomas in the box, but Thomas put his shot straight at Bruce Grobbelaar, the Liverpool goalkeeper.
 There were fears that Arsenal had missed their golden chance.
 But they would get one more.

-Injury Time – Dying moments of Anfield 89
+Injury Time – Dying moments

 Photo of Steve McMahon at Anfield 89 holding up one finger to indicate Liverpool just needed to hold on for one minute